 Self rescue skills are essential all climbers

 Climbers self rescue is a 2-day course devoted to instruction and practice in the critical skills needed to retreat in the event of an emergency.
 Everything we do in the mountains is designed to manage risk.
 We carefully select our equipment, double check knots, and back up our systems.
 We train, maintain our fitness, research our planned route, and monitor the weather.
-While we can work to minimize risk, we can never be eliminate it.
+But, while we can work to minimize risk, we can never be eliminate it.
 Being prepared for an accident or emergency is part of being a safe and smart mountaineer.

 Climbers Self Rescue Skills Covered